 The Royal Institute of British Architects champions better buildings, communities and the environment through architecture and our members.
 We provide the standards, training, support and recognition that put our 40,000 members - in the UK and overseas - at the peak of their profession.

-The RIBA President’s Medals are widely regarded as the most prestigious international awards in architectural education.
-Established in 1836 when the Institute of British Architects awarded the first Silver Medal for the best architectural essay, these are the RIBA’s oldest awards (preceding the Royal Gold Medal, which was formally established in 1848).
+Established in 1836 when the Institute of British Architects awarded the first Silver Medal for best architectural essay, the President's Medals are the RIBA’s oldest awards and are regarded as the most prestigious international awards in architectural education.